Kayden Jackson

-Kayden Pastel Dunn Jackson (born 22 February 1994) is an English professional footballer who plays as a striker and winger for club Derby County.
+Kayden Pastel Dunn Jackson (born 22 February 1994) is an English professional footballer who plays as a striker, winger, and wing back for club Bradford City.

 Jackson began his professional career at Swindon Town, having previously played non-league football at Albion Sports.
 During his time with Swindon he had loan spells at Swindon Supermarine and Oxford City.
 He moved to Tamworth in 2014, where he spent one season before joining Wrexham in 2015.
 He moved back into league football in 2016 when he joined Barnsley.
 He spent one season at Barnsley, including a loan at Grimsby Town.
 Jackson signed for Accrington Stanley in 2017, helping the club to win the League Two title in his first season at the club.
 In August 2018, Jackson joined Ipswich Town, after helping the club gain back-to-back promotions to the Premier League.
 In July 2024, Jackson joined Derby County.
+In January 2026, Jackson joined hometown club Bradford City.

 He has also represented England C at international level, making his debut in 2016.